nikkirubinstein/Intro-to-programming-concepts/content/data-structures.md

 C. 8

-D. The at Row number 4 and Column number 3 doesn't exist, since there are only 3 rows in the matrix!
+D. The element at Row number 4 and Column number 3 doesn't exist, since there are only 3 rows in the matrix!

 <!--endsec-->